sparktype-project/sparktype/README.md

 ### Publishing made easy

-Sparktype is a browser-based publishing platform that combines the ease of use of a content management system such as Wordpress with the performance and simplicity of a static site generator such as 11ty or Jekyll.
+Sparktype is a browser-based publishing platform that combines the ease of use of a fully-fledged content management system with the performance and simplicity of a static site generator.

 ### Prinicples